GregPetropoulos/GP-Excavation/README.md

 # GP-Excavation
 IN PROGRESS

-Building out an client website for excavation business.
-That was using a temp wix website.
+Building out an client website for excavation business, Client was using a temp wix website.

 The new website is fully functional and ready for deployment.
 Utilized the Email.js dependencies and protected keys needed for the access to Email.js, rather than build a backend for simple emails and forms for quotes.